Irish Studies Program

 Study options are available at major Irish universities on a semester or year long basis.
 In addition, students may take part in a six-credit Villanova-in-Ireland summer program at University College Galway.
 The program also offers the Abbey Theatre Internship and the Abbey Theatre Summer Studio as well as the opportunity to study the Irish language over the summer in Gaeltacht regions in Ireland.
 Studiyng under the Heimbold Chair and learning the Irish history of Philadelphia are other excellent opportunities offered through the Irish studies concentration.

-Eoin McEvoy the University College, Dublin, will be on campus this year to teach Introductory Irish I & II and Intermediate Irish to Villanova students.
+Eoin McEvoy the University College, Dublin, continues this semester to teach Introductory Irish II and Intermediate Irish to Villanova students.